Boundary Survey - The purpose of this survey is to establish or document the

 relate both horizontal and vertical information (contours, spot elevations, etc).

-Construction Sequence Surveys - These are often required for construction or
+Construction Sequence Surveys - These are often required for

-building additions by local governments.
-These surveys can include (but are not
+construction or building additions by local governments.
+These surveys can

-limited to) Boundary Survey - Site Plan (proposed additions added to existing
+include (but are not limited to) Boundary Survey - Site Plan (proposed

-boundary survey) - Construction Stakeout - Formboard Survey - Stemwall Survey -
+additions added to existing boundary survey) - Construction Stakeout -

-Final Survey.
-As always, this will be tailored to the clients needs/local
+Formboard Survey - Stemwall Survey - Final Survey.
+As always, this will be

 As-Builts and Record Drawings - Determining the final location of new